LVMark: Robust Watermark for Latent Video Diffusion Models: Methods

 \subsection{Distortion Layer}

 Robustness against various video attacks is essential yet remains challenging for existing watermarking methods~\cite{luo2023dvmark, masoumi2013blind}.
 To address this, we apply random distortions to the generated video in every iteration.
 We employ two types of distortions: spatial distortions and compression distortions.
 Spatial distortions refer to pixel-level distortions within each frame, such as cropping and blurring, which can be easily integrated.
 However, the non-differentiable nature of H.264 compression complicates training.
 To overcome this, we design an H.264 network inspired by DVMark~\cite{luo2023dvmark} to mimic real compression, improving robustness.
+Figure~\ref{fig:h264 network architecture} illustrates the architecture of our H.264 network.
+Using a simple structure, the network is trained to generate H.264-compressed videos.
+Once trained, the H.264 network is frozen and integrated into the distortion layer.
+Since the H.264 network is differentiable, the diffusion model is trained to improve robustness against the H.264 compression.